HectorRicardo/simple-music-app/README.md

   - Just like the `MediaController`-`MediaSession` pair, a `MediaBrowser` can only connect to a single `MediaBrowserService` at a time, but a `MediaBrowserService` can connect with multiple `MediaBrowser`s simultaneously.
-- It also provides an optional browsing API that lets clients query the `MediaBrowserService` and build out a representation of its **content hierarchy**.
+- It also provides an optional browsing API that lets `MediaBrowser`s query the `MediaBrowserService` and build out a representation of its **content hierarchy**.
-  - The content hierarchy is the full media library available.
-It might consists of songs or media items organized hierarchically into artists, albums, playlists, etc..
-We'll talk more about the content hierarchy in a bit.
+  - The content hierarchy is the media library offered by the app.
+It might consists of songs or recordings organized hierarchically into artists, albums, playlists, etc.
+  - `MediaBrowser`s wanting to browse the content hierarchy must be granted browsing permission to do so.
+Browsing permissions are different from the connection permissions mentioned earlier.
+  - We will see more about these topics in a subsequent section.

 ## Note: Use Compat classes (NOTE: Where should I place this paragraph?)